Manuel Llorente

 Manuel Llorente Martín (born 25 January 1952) is a Spanish businessman and economist.
-He was the president of Valencia CF football club from 2009 to 2013.
+He was the president of the football club Valencia CF from 2009 to 2013.

-Having worked for Mercadona, owned by the Roig family, Llorente joined the board of Valencia in 1995 under Francsico Roig.
+Having worked for Mercadona, owned by the Roig family, Llorente joined the board of Valencia in 1995 under Francsico Roig Alfonso.
 He served as general manager and director for a decade.
 After serving as executive president of the Roig-owned basketball club Pamesa Valencia, he returned to Valencia CF in 2009 as president.
 His tenure saw the club's debt reduced by selling players such as David Villa and Juan Mata, as well as the collapse of a deal with Bankia to finance the Nou Mestalla stadium.
 He resigned in April 2013.

 Early life and career

 Llorente was born in Benetússer in the Province of Valencia.
 When he was six, his father, a member of the Civil Guard, died of cancer.
 When he was eight, he was sent to the Madrid orphanage for children of members of the Civil Guard, as his mother was too ill to care for him; she died two years later.
 His maternal grandparents had legal custody of him but he only visited them on holiday.

 Llorente chose not to be the third generation of his family in the Civil Guard, and instead enrolled in an economics degree at the Complutense University of Madrid.
 He began working in furniture in Valencia, and turned down a 70,000 Spanish peseta per month job offer with a furniture company to work in Cárnicas Roig in 1977, the business that would become Mercadona.
 He was assigned by Juan Roig to do market research.